-In principle, all Microsoft ergonomic keyboards work the same way: The keyboard is curved or split, so that your wrists can stay more nearly straight and relaxed while typing.
+In principle, all Microsoft ergonomic keyboards work the same way: The keyboard is curved or split so that your wrists can stay straight and relaxed while typing.
 Different models implement this concept to varying degrees – some so subtly you’d barely know you’re typing on a curve at all.
-The Sculpt Ergo is at the fully-split end of this spectrum, featuring about the same wrist angle as the Natural 4000 – but the resemblence pretty much ends there.
+The Sculpt Ergo is at the fully split end of this spectrum, featuring about the same wrist angle as the Natural 4000 – but the resemblance pretty much ends there.
 The Sculpt is by far smaller and thinner than its predecessor, features chiclet-style keys, and shows a better quality level in its build.
 If you liked previous split ergonomic keyboards, you will probably like the Microsoft Sculpt Ergo even more.

 You can put away your hacksaw